emilgadzhiyev/simplescripts/README.md

 # simplescripts

-simple scripts written in C#
+moneychanger.cs - script written in C# to change different amount of money